loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

         ]
       )

-      // All markdown files within the "apps" subfolder will be parsed to html,
+      // All Markdown files within the "apps" subfolder will be parsed to html,
-      // using AppMetadata as the Item's metadata type.
+      // using `AppMetadata` as the item's metadata type.
       .register(
         folder: "apps",
         metadata: AppMetadata.self,